Texas Rangers minor league players: Aidan Curry

 Aidan Curry (born July 25, 2002) is an American professional baseball pitcher in the Texas Rangers organization.

 Curry attended Fordham Preparatory School in the Bronx, New York City.
 Curry had committed to play college baseball at Bucknell University.
 Curry had his senior season of high school in 2020 wiped out due to the response to COVID-19 pandemic.
 Curry went undrafted in the shortened five-round 2020 MLB draft.
 Instead, he signed as an undrafted free agent with the Texas Rangers for a $20,000 signing bonus.

 Curry made his professional debut in 2021 with the ACL Rangers of the Rookie-level Arizona Complex League, going 0–1 with a 13.79 ERA and 23 strikeouts over 15 2/3 innings.
 He split the 2022 season between the ACL Rangers and the Down East Wood Ducks of the Low-A Carolina League, going a combined 1–1 with a 4.23 ERA and 56 strikeouts over 36 1/3 innings.
 Curry split the 2023 season between Down East and the Hickory Crawdads of the High-A South Atlantic League, going a combined 6–3 with a 2.75 ERA and 104 strikeouts over 88 1/3 innings.

 David Davalillo

-David Alejandro Davalillo (born September 21, 2002) is a Venezuelan professional baseball pitcher in the Texas Rangers organization.
+David Alejandro Davalillo (born September 21, 2002) is a Venezuelan professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).

 Davalillo signed with the New York Mets as an international free agent in January 2021, and was released in 2022 without pitching in any games with the organization.
 In June 2022, he signed a minor league contract with the Texas Rangers.
 He made his professional debut that year with the Dominican Summer League Rangers.

-Davalillo pitched 2023 with the Arizona Complex League Rangers and Down East Wood Ducks and 2024 with Down East and the Hickory Crawdads.
+Davalillo pitched 2023 with the rookie-level Arizona Complex League Rangers and Down East Wood Ducks and 2024 with Down East and the Hickory Crawdads.
 He started 2025 with the Hub City Spartanburgers.
+Davalillo made 23 appearances (22 starts) for Hub City and the Double-A Frisco RoughRiders, posting a combined 6-4 record and 2.44 ERA with 126 strikeouts over 107 innings of work.

 On November 18, 2025, Davalillo's contract was selected by Texas, in order to protect him from the Rule 5 draft.
+He was optioned to Double-A Frisco to begin the 2026 season.